Carry Respect, Not A Blade

 Your child may be allocated a support person from Targeted Youth Support Services.

-Emma And Phil found it overwhelming how many people were involved and discovered there was a lack continuity in Joe’s management.
+Emma and Phil found it overwhelming how many people were involved and noticed a lack of continuity in Joe’s care.

-Joe had at least 8 social workers due to changes within Children’s Services, or use of locum staff.
-It takes time to build up a rapport and trust staff when they keep changing.
+Joe had at least eight social workers due to changes within Children’s Services or the use of locum staff.
+Building rapport and trust with staff takes time, which was made difficult by the frequent changes.

 Your role as a parent?

-It can be a stressful and challenging time for you and the family if your child is deemed as at risk of CCE.
-It is important that you work with the professionals and confidently share any information which may reduce your childs risk and help safeguard them.
+If your child is deemed at risk of Child Criminal Exploitation (CCE), it can be a stressful and challenging time for your family.
+It is important to work closely with professionals and confidently share any information that may reduce your child’s risk and help safeguard them.

-Your child may not want all the help from professionals but try to keep them engaged.
-Inform them when the meetings are, in case they want to attend and so they know you are not going behind their back.
-Always try to see their side, and continually offer your support.
-At some point they may decide they want the help that’s on offer and you will be there for them.
+Your child may not want all the support offered by professionals, but try to keep them engaged.
+Inform them about meetings so they know what is happening and understand that you are not acting behind their back.
+Always try to see things from their perspective and continually offer your support.
+Over time, your child may choose to accept the help available, and you will be there for them when they do.

-Joe initially engaged with the professionals and attending some of the meetings.
-However, after a while he would only engage with one individual, he felt the rest were a waste of his time.
+Joe initially engaged with the professionals and attended some of the meetings.
+However, over time he chose to engage with only one individual, feeling that the rest were a waste of his time.

-Emma and Phil initially engaged in all the meetings together, however Phil struggled to be available due to work commitments, and the timings of the meetings.
-Emma attended all the meetings to ensure there wouldn’t be any comeback that she wasn’t engaged in Joe’s care.
+Emma and Phil initially attended all meetings together.
+However, Phil found it difficult to attend due to work commitments and the timing of the meetings.
+Emma continued to attend all meetings to ensure there would be no question about her engagement in Joe’s care.